rekyuu/speedfuns/pokemon/gen2/pokemon_gold_any.md

 ### PokéManiac Donald
 Pokemon | Actions
 :--|:--
-Slowpoke | Use all X-Special and X-Speeds, then Water Gun Slowpoke | Water Gun
+Slowpoke | Use all X Special and X Speeds, then Water Gun Slowpoke | Water Gun

 - Walk south to get the Coin Case.